Great Black Swamp: Indigenous nations of the Black Swamp region

-One archaeological study offers insight into both Indigenous life and the historical ecosystems of the Great Black Swamp's wetlands.
-It stated how Indigenous people harvested wild rice (Zizania palustris), a species that indicates healthy, biodiverse freshwater marshes.
-Wild rice is sensitive to environmental changes, making it a key indicator of water quality and ecosystem health.
-It provides habitat and a protein, mineral, and fiber-rich diet for wildlife like deer, rabbits, muskrats, and ducks.

-Studies of animal remains in Indigenous refuse pits (middens) reveal they hunted game in the Sandusky Bay section of the swamp, including muskrats, ducks, frogs, turtles, and fish such as freshwater drum, longnose gar, yellow bullhead, and bluegill.
-They also used wetland plants like cattail and bulrush, as well as inner tree bark, for making baskets, mats, utensils, and other textiles.

-Archaeologists studied evidence of Indigenous peoples in the swamp, found buried near the Maumee River in Allen County, Indiana.
-They analyzed ceramic pottery; projectile points; stone tools; corn; animal bone; mussel shells; and charcoal from firewood, which originated from beech, ash, hickory, elm, walnut, maple, and white oak.
-Analysis found the evidence was deposited between 1150 and 1430 AD.
-A different archaeological site was studied near the Maumee River in Lucas County, Ohio.
-Scientists analyzed its evidence of a late 18th to early 19th century Ottawa burial, which contained: trade goods; a shelter; an animal enclosure; indigenous and European artifacts such as trade silver; and dietary evidence such as corn, fish, reptiles, and mollusks.
+Studies of animal remains in refuse pits (middens) reveal Indigenous people hunted game in the swamp's Sandusky Bay section, including muskrats, ducks, frogs, turtles, and fish such as freshwater drum, longnose gar, yellow bullhead, and bluegill.
+Fish were speared with bone harpoons.
+An archeological site near the Maumee River in Allen County, Indiana, and dated 1150 to 1430 uncovered ceramic pottery; projectile points; stone tools; corn; animal bone; mussel shells; and charcoal from firewood, which originated from beech, ash, hickory, elm, walnut, maple, and white oak.
+Another Maumee River archaeological site in Lucas County, Ohio, yielded evidence of a late 18th to early 19th century Ottawa burial, which contained: trade goods; a shelter; an animal enclosure; Indigenous and European artifacts such as trade silver; and dietary evidence such as corn, fish, reptiles, and mollusks.

-After the reintroduction of horses in the United States, Indigenous peoples used horses to traverse almost any terrain.
-Another mode of transport were dugout canoes, measuring 15 ft long, which they used to travel across lakes and rivers for miles.

-Canoes in a Fog, Lake Superior by Frances Anne Hopkins, 1869.
-The painting depicts birchbark canoes carrying Indigenous people.
-Their engineering skills were seen in the canoes' design and wood-frame construction.